 Handles.
 Vibrators, especially, with handles are really wonderful for a lot of different people: whether you have issues with a steady grip, arthritis, or you just get tired holding a vibe in place for long periods of time, toys with handles can make grip more comfortable for a lot of people, and can often help with reach issues or other concerns you may have about your toys.
 Here are some examples of various types and options for handled toys!

 TIP: Some vibrators have buttons that can be hard to press, confusing, or too small.
-I'd recommend either asking customer service or looking up reviews/asking a reviewer who has the toy before buying!
+I'd recommend looking up reviews/asking a reviewer who has the toy before buying!

 Handled Vibrators come in a variety of options; I'm generally speaking about toys that have a loop in the handle, which allows for a more comfortable hold, more hold options, and a more relaxed grip if you need it.
-There are a few different kinds available in this style, from external to internal, so let's break it down:
+There are a few different kinds available in this style, from external to internal.

 TIP: Consider the weight and size of a toy, especially if you might get tired holding it in place.
 Some heavier vibes can be exhausting to use for too long.